galleu/cf-discord-http-bot/Readme.md

 [vars]

-# Your Discord's client Public key
+# Your Discord client Public key
 PublicKey = ""
-# Your Discord's client ID
+# Your Discord client ID / Application ID
 ClientID = ""
-# Your Discord's client Bot Token.
+# Your Discord client Bot Token.
 Auth = "Bot YOUR_BOTS_TOKEN"  # Leave the `Bot ` at the start and just replace `YOUR_BOTS_TOKEN` with the token
 # The version of your bot.
 If you want, you can reference this in the command response
 Version = "1.0.0"